DGarland1/SecurityCenterScripts/RiskAccept/README.md

 Or you can run it from command line.
 If you use the command line, you must run python from the parent directory.

     python RiskAccept/AcceptRiskRules.py

+There are also some optional arguments you can use as well:

+    --help | -h
+        Display a short help of example commands

+    --repoID | -r <repository ID#>
+        Tells the script to only return results for the selected repository ID#.
+The repository ID# is assigned to the repository by SecurityCenter when the respository is created.

+    --filename | -f <filename>
+        Name of the file to save the results to.
+Do not include the extension of the filename as the file will always be an XML file.

 If you have a fairly large SecurityCenter deployment, this script can take several minutes to complete.
 So be patient.